-- Most importantly, all prospective tenants will be professionally screened for credit worthiness, past evictions, and criminal history.
+- Most importantly, all prospective tenants will be properly screened for credit worthiness, past evictions, and criminal history.

 Managing the Property:

-- Step One Realty utilizes a state-of-the-art online managment system to keep solid records of property activity.
+- Step One Realty utilizes a state-of-the-art online management system to keep solid records of property activity.

-- Our managers will make regular visits to the property to ensure the tenants are properly maintaining the property.
+- Managers and vendor support will make random visits to the property to ensure tenants are properly maintaining the property.